Michael Palardy

-Michael Albert Palardy (born July 6, 1992) is an American football punter for the New England Patriots of the National Football League (NFL).
-He played college football at Tennessee and was signed by the Oakland Raiders as an undrafted free agent in 2014.
-He has also been a member of the St. Louis Rams, Toronto Argonauts, Baltimore Ravens, Indianapolis Colts, Cleveland Browns, Atlanta Falcons, and Carolina Panthers.
+Michael Albert Palardy (born July 6, 1992) is an American professional football punter.
+He played college football for the Tennessee Volunteers and was signed by the Oakland Raiders as an undrafted free agent in 2014.
+He has also been a member of the St. Louis Rams, Toronto Argonauts, Carolina Panthers, Baltimore Ravens, Indianapolis Colts, Cleveland Browns, Atlanta Falcons, Miami Dolphins, New England Patriots and Washington Commanders.

+Early life

+Paladry attended and played high school football at St. Thomas Aquinas High School.
+He was rated as a three-star prospect on Rivals.com.

 College career

 Palardy attended the University of Tennessee, where he played on the Tennessee Volunteers football team from 2010 to 2013 under head coaches Derek Dooley and Butch Jones.
 During his time with the Volunteers, Palardy had roles as the placekicker and punter.

 As a freshman in 2010, Palardy converted 13 of 14 extra point attempts and 5 of 7 field goal attempts.
 In addition, he had four punts for 157 yards for a 39.3 average.
 As a sophomore in 2011, he converted 25 of 26 extra point attempts and 9 of 14 field goal attempts.
 In addition, he had 14 punts for 515 net yards for a 36.8 average.
 As a junior in 2012, he converted 37 of 40 extra point attempts and 9 of 12 field goal attempts.
 In addition, he had 36 punts for 1,551 net yards for a 43.1 average.
 On October 19, 2013, against the No. 11 South Carolina Gamecocks, Palardy hit a game-winning 19-yard field goal as time expired to give the Volunteers their first win over a ranked opponent in several years.
 As a senior in 2013, he converted 34 of 35 extra point attempts and 14 of 17 field goal attempts.